 It is important to note that the court order includes any unemployment insurance benefits the parents are receiving.
 As of this writing, there is significant uncertainty as to whether or not the federal government will re-implement and extend supplemental assistance to unemployment benefits.

 If you have concerns about your ongoing child support payments, you may need to speak with an attorney about your case as soon as possible.
 At the Law Offices of Stephanie L. Mahdavi, our Westlake Village child support attorneys have a thorough understanding of modification requests in California.
-You can contact us for a free consultation of your case by clicking here or calling 805-379-4550.
-We want to ensure that you remain on the right side of the law and that your child continues to get support when they need it.
+You can contact us for a consultation of your case by clicking here or calling 805-379-4550.
+We want to ensure that you remain on the right side of the law and that your child/children continue to get support when they need it.